KyleBanks/RESTCache/README.md

 - *errors* contains an Array of *RCError* objects, or an empty Array in the case of no errors.
     *RCError* objects contain a message (string) and an index (integer) that the error occurred at.
 For example, if you call an action with 5 keys and the cache failed to perform the action on the third key, the index would be 2.
 - *response* contains an Array of values specific to the particular command being executed.
-    The *response* value is always an Array, even if the command returns only one response, with the exception of [STATS] (#stats) which returns a JSON object.
+    The *response* value is always an Array, even if the command returns only one response.

 If you are using the Node.js client library included with RESTCache, the callback will have the error and response values split for you, as seen in the [examples] (#examples) below.